mimvoid/neocities-site/src/content/fonts/collections/faux-monospace/index.md

 ---

 Ah, monospace fonts.
-I'm a big fan, both because I'm a chronic terminal hermit and because unlike [sans serif fonts]({{% relref "sans-serif" %}}), a majority of them don't look very coporate or too geometric for my tastes.
+I'm a big fan, both because I'm a chronic terminal hermit and because unlike [sans serif fonts]({{% relref "sans-serif" %}}), a majority of them don't look too corporate or geometric for my tastes.
 They have very distinct letterforms and a sort of irregular charm.

 Unfortunately, they're not the best fonts for *readability*, especially not for long stretches